Retired Col. Rob Maness | Area 51, 9/11, January 6, And Liberty In America | OAP #37

 I didn't want to interrupt you earlier when you were talking about nuclear command.

-And my question to you is is it really that easy for the president to just drop a nuke?
+And my question to you is, is it really that easy for the president to just drop a nuke?

-Like is that how that works?
+Like, is that how that works?

 Yeah.

-That's the problem with old policy, you know.
+That's the problem with old policy.

 Seriously.

-The President of the United States has total control over the nuclear forces of the United States.
+The president of the United States has total control over the nuclear forces of the United States.

-But but it but it but you know uh but the nukes would have to be retargeted to do something like attack a target within the United States.
+Like basically, but the nukes would have to be retargeted to do something like attack a target within the United States.

-Uh but it's not impossible.
+But it's not impossible.

 It's not impossible.

-Uh but there was a whole lot of links in that chain that would have to stay together for him to be able to successfully do that.
+But there was a whole lot of links in that chain that would have to stay together for him to be able to successfully do that.

-And we train him and the vice president, anybody else that has a black book aid, uh, there's not just one.
+And we train him and the vice president, anybody else that has a black book aid, there's not just one.

-So they have a like the vice president has a military aid and several others too that we won't go into here.
+You know, so they have a like the vice president has a military aid and several others too that we won't go into here.

-I'm much more uncomfortable with Joe Biden uh having the nuclear keys, so to speak, because if you watch his town hall the other night, then sometimes the man can't put a sentence together, and I don't know if that's his stutter.
+I'm much more uncomfortable with Joe Biden having the nuclear keys, so to speak, because if you watch his town hall the other night, sometimes the man can't put a sentence together.

-I don't know, I'm not making fun of him.
+I'm not making fun of him.

 I'm deadly serious.